SAR stands for stop and reverse and it is a trend following indicator, designed to identify the turning point in price action.

 When working with the parabolic SAR, you can change the settings to best fit your personal preference.
-When the SAR is set further away from price action, it will react slowly and provide less signals, but they are likely to be more reliable.
-When the SAR is set closer to the price action, it will react more quickly and provide more signals, however they are likely to be less reliable.
+When the SAR is set further away from price action, it will react slowly and provide fewer signals, but they are likely to be more reliable.
+When the SAR is set closer to the price action, it will react more quickly and provide more signals, however, they are likely to be less reliable.

 Testing the SAR settings